CiscoDevNet/devnet-dev-vms/README.md

 $ cd
 $ sudo rm -rf vmware-tools-distrib/bin
 ```
-Then install Guest Additions via Devices Menu.
+Then install Guest Additions via the Devices Menu.

 5. Reset Password and Logout

 The default password for the cisco-devnet user is "CISCO-DEVNET", so
-that needs to be reset, like this:
+that needs to be reset with the `passwd` command:

 ## Packaging Boxes